 A Green Neighbor

-In 2016, Indianapolis International Airport (IND) successfully received the Level 1 Mapping of the Airport Carbon Accreditation (ACA) Program.
-This level of accreditation is given to airports that have determined how much carbon it emits every year and from which activities and operations, in order to map out how to reduce emissions.
-This is a huge step in the right direction for IND's sustainability efforts.
+In 2017, Indianapolis International Airport (IND) successfully received the Level 2 Reduction of the Airport Carbon Accreditation (ACA) Program.
+This level of accreditation is given to airports that have provided evidence of effective carbon management procedures and show that reduction targets have been achieved.

 IND Solar Farm: Harvesting Power from the Sun

 IND is home to the largest solar farm on any airport property in the world!
 183 acres on IND airport property currently house 87,478 solar panels, enough energy to power 3,675 average American homes per year.
 The IND solar farm is a win-win for the community.
 It provides renewable energy to the electric grid and lowers emissions, improving our community’s air quality.
 It also lowers IND’s operating costs.

 The Indianapolis International Airport (IND) was recognized for using airport land to help build a sustainable community.
 The IND Solar Farm received a 2015 Indianapolis Sustainability Award from the City of Indianapolis and Mayor Greg Ballard.
 IND has the largest solar farm of any airport in the world and generates enough electricity to power 3,200 average homes.

 In partnership with the White Lick Beekeepers Association, the IND Community Bee Apiary is housed on 4.7 acres of otherwise unused airport land.
 The apiary helps to preserve Indiana’s honeybee population and serves as a training site for future beekeepers.
 The site also serves an educational role for visitors from groups such as 4-H, and has been the focus of projects with local universities.
 This novel use of land is providing a bridge to the community that is supportive and engaging.